RocketChat/Rocket.Chat.js.SDK/README.md

 const ROOMS = ['GENERAL', 'myroom1'];

 var myuserid;
-// this simple bot does not handle errors, different messsage types, server resets
+// this simple bot does not handle errors, different message types, server resets
 // and other production situations

 const runbot = async () => {